ofilangi/easySparql/paper.md

 We extensively leverage the open-source framework Comunica[@taelman_iswc_resources_comunica_2018], a knowledge graph querying framework for JavaScript that provides flexibility in using SPARQL and GraphQL over decentralized RDF on the Web.
 This utilization aims to efficiently handle RDF data access and SPARQL query processing.
 Discovery's maintenance focus is directed toward the development and upkeep of [Scala.js facades](https://www.scala-js.org/doc/interoperability/facade-types.html), abstracting away complexities associated with RDF manipulation.

 # Key Features

 ![Interplay between the Discovery API and Web Components](illustration_1.png)

 ## Simplified Configuration and Versatile Access to RDF Resources

+The configuration module provides a straightforward solution for configuring access to RDF data graphs.
+This can be achieved by using either a SPARQL endpoint, a file in RDF format available in a repository and accessible via a URL, or by imperatively describing a data graph.
+The API supports commonly used semantic web formats such as nt, rdf-xml, and turtle.

 ## Elementary Building Blocks